-- "OpCo Unit" means a limited liability company interest in the Operating Company having the rights and obligations specified with respect to a "Unit" in the OpCo Limited Liability Company Agreement. - "OpCo Limited Liability Company Agreement" means the Second Amended and Restated Limited Liability Company Agreement of the Operating Company, dated as of , 2019, as it may be amended, supplemented or restated from time to time. - "Operating Company" means Rattler Midstream Operating LLC, a Delaware limited liability company. - "Operational Services and Secondment Agreement" means the Operational Services and Secondment Agreement, dated as of among the Partnership, the General Partner and Energen. - "Opinion of Counsel" means a written opinion of counsel (who may be regular counsel to the Partnership or the General Partner or any of its Affiliates) acceptable to the General Partner. - "Original Agreement" has the meaning assigned to such term in the recitals to this Agreement. - "Outstanding" means, with respect to Partnership Interests, all Partnership Interests that are issued by the Partnership and reflected as outstanding on the Partnership's books and records as of the date of determination; provided, however, that if at any time any Person or Group (other than the General Partner or its Affiliates) beneficially owns 20% or more of the Partnership Interests of any class, none of the Partnership Interests owned by such Person or Group shall be entitled to be voted on any matter or be considered to be Outstanding when sending notices of a meeting of Limited Partners to vote on any matter (unless otherwise required by law), calculating required votes, determining the presence of a quorum or for other similar purposes under this Agreement, except that Partnership Interests so owned shall be considered to be Outstanding for purposes of Section 11.1(b)(iv) (such Partnership Interests shall not, however, be treated as a separate class of Partnership Interests for purposes of this Agreement or the Delaware Act); provided, further, that the foregoing limitation shall not apply to (i) any Person or Group who acquired 20% or more of the Partnership Interests of any class directly or indirectly from a Person or Group described in clause (i) provided that the General Partner shall have notified such Person or Group in writing that such limitation shall not apply. - "Partners" means the General Partner and the Limited Partners. - "Partnership" means Rattler Midstream LP, a Delaware limited partnership. - "Partnership Group" means the Partnership and its Subsidiaries. - "Partnership Interest" means any class or series of equity interest (or, in the case of the General Partner, management interest) in the Partnership, which shall include any General Partner Interest and Limited Partner Interests but shall exclude Derivative Instruments. - "Percentage Interest" means as of any date of determination, as to any Unitholder with respect to Units or any class thereof, the quotient obtained by dividing (i) the number of Units (or the number of Units in such class) held by such Unitholder by (ii) the total number of Outstanding Units (or the total number of Outstanding Units in such class).
-The Percentage Interest with respect to the General Partner Interest shall at all times be zero.
+"OpCo Unit" means a limited liability company interest in the Operating Company having the rights and obligations specified with respect to a "Unit" in the OpCo Limited Liability Company Agreement.

+"OpCo Limited Liability Company Agreement" means the Second Amended and Restated Limited Liability Company Agreement of the Operating Company, dated as of , 2019, as it may be amended, supplemented or restated from time to time.

+"Operating Company" means Rattler Midstream Operating LLC, a Delaware limited liability company.

+"Operational Services and Secondment Agreement" means the Operational Services and Secondment Agreement, dated as of , 2019, among the Partnership, the General Partner and Energen.

+"Opinion of Counsel" means a written opinion of counsel (who may be regular counsel to the Partnership or the General Partner or any of its Affiliates) acceptable to the General Partner.

+"Original Agreement" has the meaning assigned to such term in the recitals to this Agreement.

+"Outstanding" means, with respect to Partnership Interests, all Partnership Interests that are issued by the Partnership and reflected as outstanding on the Partnership's books and records as of the date of determination; provided, however, that if at any time any Person or Group (other than the General Partner or its Affiliates) beneficially owns 20% or more of the Partnership Interests of any class, none of the Partnership Interests owned by such Person or Group shall be entitled to be voted on any matter or be considered to be Outstanding when sending notices of a meeting of Limited Partners to vote on any matter (unless otherwise required by law), calculating required votes, determining the presence of a quorum or for other similar purposes under this Agreement, except that Partnership Interests so owned shall be considered to be Outstanding for purposes of Section 11.1(b)(iv) (such Partnership Interests shall not, however, be treated as a separate class of Partnership Interests for purposes of this Agreement or the Delaware Act); provided, further, that the foregoing limitation shall not apply to (i) any Person or Group who acquired 20% or more of the Partnership Interests of any class directly or indirectly from a Person or Group described in clause (i) provided that the General Partner shall have notified such Person or Group in writing that such limitation shall not apply, or (iii) any Person or Group who acquired 20% or more of any Partnership Interests issued by the Partnership provided that the General Partner shall have notified such Person or Group in writing that such limitation shall not apply, or (iii) any Person or Group in writing that such limitation shall not apply.